michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0153.md

 - adj: fairly poor to not very good
 - adj: having only a limited ability to react chemically; chemically inactive
 ### Family
+- indifferent: indifference, indifferenter, indifferently+
+- differ: differed, different, differing, differs
+- difference: differences, differential, differentiate
+- different: difference, differently, indifferent
+- differential: differentially, differentials
-indifferent: indifference, indifferenter, indifferently+;differ: differed, different, differing, differs;difference: differences, differential, differentiate;different: difference, differently, indifferent;differential: differentially, differentials;differentiate: dedifferentiate, differentiable, differentiated, differentiates, differentiating, differentiation, differentiator;differentiated: dedifferentiated, undifferentiated;differentiation: dedifferentiation, differentiations;indifference: indifferences
+- differentiate: dedifferentiate, differentiable, differentiated, differentiates, differentiating, differentiation, differentiator
+- differentiated: dedifferentiated, undifferentiated
+- differentiation: dedifferentiation, differentiations
+- indifference: indifferences
 ### Examples
 - By his own account an indifferent student in public school, Tyrus found his calling at the institute, now the Otis College of Art and Design.
 - All the while, the instruments churn through their material, indifferent to the singer’s plight.